sangeetha0813/Project2-Library-Management-System/README.md

 ```
 ****Task 16: CTAS: Create a Table of Active Members****

-Use the CREATE TABLE AS (CTAS) statement to create a new table active_members containing members who have issued at least one book in the last 2 months.
+    Objective: Use the CREATE TABLE AS (CTAS) statement to create a new table active_members containing members
+	           who have issued at least one book in the last 2 months.
 ```sql
 create table active_members as select * from members